-Transport injuries around the world often result in significant physical and psychological impairments and reduced quality of life [1, 2].
+Transport injuries around the world often result in significant physical and psychological impairments and reduced quality of life [1,2].
 Every year, road traffic accidents cost most countries in excess of 3% of their gross domestic product (GDP), and between 20 and 50 million people suffer non-fatal injuries, with many incurring a consequent disability [3].
 In the case of Australia, transport accidents are the second leading cause of hospitalized injuries and injury-related deaths [4], with massive health and financial impact [5].
-In 2016 alone, nearly half a million motor vehicle accidents occurred in Australia, of which 1, 295 resulted in death (an increase of 7.5% compared to 2015), 32, 300 in serious injuries and 224, 104 in minor injuries requiring medical treatment [5].
+In 2016 alone, nearly half a million motor vehicle accidents occurred in Australia, of which 1,295 resulted in death (an increase of 7.5% compared to 2015).
+32,300 in serious injuries and 224,104 in minor injuries requiring medical treatment [5].
 Planning and providing adequate compensation to the sufferers of transport injuries is an ongoing challenge at national level.
-Insights into the burden of injury in specific injury groups may be provided by a quantitative analysis of the utilization of health services in the months and years following the accident [38].
-A useful source of data to investigate health service utilization after accidents are the personal compensation datasets of insurers and compensation organizations [6, 7, 9].
+Insights into the burden of injury in specific injury groups may be provided by a quantitative analysis of the utilization of health services in the months and years following the accident [6].
+A useful source of data to investigate health service utilization after accidents are the personal compensation datasets of insurers and compensation organizations [7-9].
 These datasets make it possible to inspect the patterns of service utilization and their evolution over time from data of health service usage (e.g., number of visits to a specialists) at any desired level of aggregation (individual, group etc).

-In the state of Victoria, Australia, the Transport Accident Commission (TAC) provides state-wide coverage of treatment, rehabilitation, vocational and disability benefits to individuals injured in land-based transport accidents [10, 38].
-Despite the progress brought in by road safety programs, motor vehicle accidents still cause about 7, 800 serious hospitalizations per year in the state [10, 11].
+In the state of Victoria, Australia, the Transport Accident Commission (TAC) provides state-wide coverage of treatment, rehabilitation, vocational and disability benefits to individuals injured in land-based transport accidents [6,10].
+Despite the progress brought in by road safety programs, motor vehicle accidents still cause about 7,800 serious hospitalizations per year in the state [10,11].
 The TAC possesses time series of all healthcare service compensation payments made to its claimants under the compensation scheme.
 Each time series records all the service utilizations made by a claimant and is identified by a unique claim ID.
 At its turn, each utilization includes the date of the service, its cost and its type, categorized according to three, increasing levels of detail.
 In addition to the service utilization data, the TAC also collects additional data about the claim, such as the age and gender of the claimant, the mode of transportation at the time of accident, what type of injuries were sustained, and so forth, grouped into the broader categories of demographic, injuries and accident data.
-In the terminology of data analytics, such extra data are commonly called "covariates" (or features, or attributes).